Godspower-Eze/deep-dive-on-lattice-based-cryptography/ntt.md

 -  $\mathrm{i} = e^{\pi\mathrm{i}/{2}}$
 -  $-\mathrm{i} = e^{3\pi\mathrm{i}/{2}}$

-Now, let's compute the powers of each root up the fourth power.
+Now, let's compute the powers of each root up to the fourth power.

 Starting with $e^0$: